 How to publish your MSI and EXE setup applications in the Microsoft Store

-Microsoft pre-released the possibility to directly upload MSI and EXE applications to the Microsoft Store.
+At the 2022 Microsoft Build event, a new opportunity was announced for developers: the ability to upload MSI and EXE applications directly to the Microsoft Store.

 NoteWe have an article explaining how to publish your MSIX application to the Microsoft Store - check it out.